antman1997/Password-generator/README.md

 # Password-generator
-This is a password generator
+This is my very first password generator.
+I had thought to have made it a very basic and functional password generator.
+However, have it generate various passwords.

+I hope you enjoy!